01 of 04

 One of Brazil's nude beaches, small and clean Olho-de-Boi is protected from non-naturist eyes by cliffs.
 A trail (about 20 minutes) from Praia Brava leads into it.

 This surfing spot has great places to stay.

 Sharing the very tip of the peninsula with larger João Fernandes, the attractive beach is reached by nearly 100 steps in the rainforest.

 - João Fernandes

-On the eponymous tip of the peninsula, the beach is good for kids, a fave with South American travelers and packed with places to stay.
+On the eponymous tip of the peninsula, the beach is good for kids, and it is a favorite with South American travelers.
+It is packed with plenty of places to stay.

 Secluded and easy to reach on foot from central Búzios beaches, the beach has an even smaller neighbor, Azedinha.

 - Central Búzios Beaches

 Ossos, with boats; Armação, with the Orla Bardot boulevard; and clean, residential Praia do Canto form the core of beach town life in Búzios.